-Introduction to Manufacturing - METALWORK 11 LEVEL 2 Open to students in Grades 11 to 12
+Introduction to Manufacturing - METALWORK 11 LEVEL 2

 Recommended: MTL Level 1

 This course is designed for those students in Grade 10 - 12 who have passed Metalwork Level 1 course and wish to continue in this area of study.
 Areas of study include lathe work, welding, and possibly foundry or casting.
 Part of the course is spent on self-directed study according to the student's interest.
 The result will be a student designed project.
 Project costs vary based on material chosen and may need to be cover by the student.